-- the first button allows to open the genomic object in the viewer - the second button allows to access the sequence (nucleic and protein) of the genomic object - the third button allows to access the annotation history of the genomic object - 5'/3': the nucleic sequence of the genomic object + the nucleic context - TrEMBL alignments: visualisation of the alignments with TrEMBL best hits - SwissProt alignments: visualisation of the alignments with SwissProt best hits - Phyloprofile: this tool provides a list of all CDSs (from all replicons) that have the same phylogenetic profile (presence/absence of homologue in others species) than the current genomic object.
-Note: query can be slow. - PubMed: this functionality opens a new window that shows the references that have been linked to this genomic object on PubMed (this button is not displayed if no reference are linked to this Genomic Object) - KEGG: this functionality opens the KEGG description corresponding to the annotated EC number(s) - Brenda: this functionality opens the Brenda entry corresponding to the annotated EC number(s) - MicroCyc: this functionality opens a new window showing information related to the genomic object in the MicroCyc database
+- the sequence (nucleic and protein) of the genomic object - the annotation history of the genomic object - 5'/3': the sequence (nucleic and protein) of the genomic object - TrEMBL alignments: visualisation of the alignments with TrEMBL best hits - SwissProt alignments: visualisation of the alignments with SwissProt best hits - Phyloprofile: this tool provides a list of all CDSs (from all replicons) that have the same phylogenetic profile (presence/absence of homologue in others species) than the current genomic object.
+Note: query can be slow. - PubMed: this functionality opens a new window that shows the references that have been linked to this genomic object on PubMed - KEGG: this functionality opens the KEGG description corresponding to the annotated EC number(s) - Brenda: this functionality opens the Brenda entry corresponding to the annotated EC number(s) - MicroCyc: this functionality opens a new window showing information related to the genomic object in the MicroCyc database